diegomezg/devops-trainee-program/11 - Terraform/README.md

 - Recognize immutable infrastructure.
 - Identify when to use Terraform and/or configuration management tools.
-- Use DevOps techniques with Terraform.
+- Apply DevOps techniques with Terraform.
 - Integrate Terraform to CICD tools.